HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 > **Note:** Intel-based macOS (x86_64) is deprecated and no longer actively tested.
 >
-> How to verify that you are using Apple Silicon:
+> *How to verify that you are using Apple Silicon?*
 > ```bash
 > python -c "import platform; print(platform.machine())"
 > ```
 > Expected output: `arm64`

 For a stable installation, we recommend using a dedicated Conda environment via [miniforge](https://github.com/conda-forge/miniforge).
 Create a new Conda environment using the recommended channels and activate the environment:
 ```
 conda create -n odt "python=3.12" "mamba" "pip"
 conda activate odt